OSGeo/grass-addons/CONTRIBUTING.md

 If needed, they will work with you to improve your changes.

-Once the changes in the pull request are ready to be accepted, the maintainers will decide if it is more appropriate to:
+Once the changes in the pull request are ready to be accepted, the maintainers will usually squash all your commits into one commit and merge it to the _main_ branch.

-* merge your feature branch,
-* squash all commit into one commit, or
-* rebase (i.e., replay) all commits on top of the master branch.
+Once the pull request is merged, it is a good time to update your local _grass7_ branch in order to get there the change you just contributed.

 ### Further notes